hao-ua/aws_inventory/README.md

  - log_file - path to log file

-- AWS account section (Name should start with AWS)
+- AWS account section (Name should start with AWS) might be one or more sections

  - aws_key - key ID to AWS account